“To love what you do and feel that it matters — how could anything be more fun?”

 Core Journalism Values

-Students are allowed to take 15 hours of elective courses in the Department of Communication and Journalism.
+Students are allowed to take 15 hours of elective courses in the School of Communication and Journalism.
 Students can choose from entrepreneurial/business journalism, visual communication, community journalism, introduction to filmmaking, communication in organizations, literary journalism, PR and social media, intercultural communication or the rhetoric of sports, just to name a few.
 Students choose between our senior-level advanced reporting or advanced magazine and feature writing for their final three-hour journalism course.

 All of our skills-based courses are limited to 18 students to ensure that our majors receive one-on-one instruction and feedback from their professors.

-Most of a journalism major’s other coursework will fall outside of the Department of Communication and Journalism.
+Most of a journalism major’s other coursework will fall outside of the School of Communication and Journalism.
 This gives our majors a chance to learn about the areas and topics in which they are interested in covering as a journalist or communication professional.

 Areas of Emphasis

 Students may choose an area of emphasis to further specialize their journalism training.
 Students will earn a bachelor's degree in journalism and can select a specialization in the area of their choosing.